pSub/phare-nix/README.md

 };
 ```

+You can find the documentation of all available options at [phare-nix.quine.de/nixos-options](https://phare-nix.quine.de/nixos-options/).

 Once you rebuild your system (eg. with `nixos-rebuiold`) the configuration of the monitors is
 applied by a systemd service to phare.io.
 Depending on the state of phare.io different actions are performed: